mikenguyen13/data_analysis/_book/09-imputation.md

     -   No variability left. treated data as if they were collected.
     -   Underestimate the standard errors and overestimate test statistics

-#### Stochatic Imputation

-`Regression imputation + random residual = Stochastic Imputation`

-Most multiple imputation is based off of some form of stochastic regression imputation.
-Good:

--   Has all the advantage of [Regression Imputation]
--   and also has the random components

-**Note**\
-Multiple Imputation usually based on some form of stochastic regression imputation.

 #### Interpolation and Extrapolation